Abroad position at the MIT Climate CoLab

 You will work a number of critical development tasks, such as scaling our microservice-based architecture, providing the means for our community to work across language barriers, working on interfacing with climate models to assess the potential impact of proposed solutions, and improving the usability of the platform for our members.
 In addition, your day-to-day activities will also include maintenance as well as communicating with members and the project management team.

-Please send your application with your transcripts (BSc and MSc - you must have TUM grades in order to apply!), a short motivation letter (~1 page, including timing preferences) and your CV as one single pdf to student-exchange(at)in.tum.de
+Please send your application with your transcripts (BSc and MSc - you must have TUM grades in order to apply!), a short motivation letter (~1 page, including timing preferences) and your CV as one single pdf to Johannes Bachhuber directly: email@example.com

-Before you apply, it is highly recommendable to consult with Martina von Imhoff or Angelika Reiser how to integrate the stay abroad in your TUM curriculum and to design a study plan.
+It is highly recommendable to consult with Martina von Imhoff or Angelika Reiser how to integrate the stay abroad in your TUM curriculum and to design a study plan.
 MIT employees cannot give you advise on it.
+You can take a leave of absence for this project.

-If you have any questions, Lukas Mohs (firstname.lastname@example.org), a student of M.Sc.
-Information Systems at TUM and former exchange student at the Climate CoLab, will be happy to share his experiences with you.
+If you have any questions, Cecil Woebker, firstname.lastname@example.org, a TUM student and current position holder at the Climate CoLab, will be happy to share his experiences with you.